Gricha/website/website/posts/the-highest-quality-codebase.md

 Or Marques Brownlee's youtube videos where the [video is reuploaded a 1000 times](https://www.youtube.com/watch?v=JR4KHfqw-oE)?

-Over the Thanksgiving weekend I had some time on my hands and tasked Claude to write me an app to guestimate macronutrients in some foods based on description + photo.
+Over the Thanksgiving weekend I had some time on my hands and tasked Claude to write an app that guestimates macronutrients in some foods based on description + photo.
 There's some interesting setup in getting it right, but that's boring.
 It has created a great, functional app for me, but then I forced it to do a small, evil experiment for me.

 I've written a quick script that looped over my codebase and ran this command.